pizzacodr/javadockerdemo/docs/PresentationNotesJavaDocker.md

 - Ease of moving and maintaining your applications
 - Better security
-    - less access needed to work with the code running inside containers, and fewer software dependencies
+    - less access needed to work with the code running inside containers and fewer software dependencies

 # Maven Build Tool - Convention Over Configuration